nx-lr/protea/readme.md

 assert "hello\nworld" == multilineGreeting
 ```

-A trailing backslash in a double quoted string joins the next line, ignoring all indentation.
+A trailing backslash in a double quoted string joins the next line, ignoring all indentation up to that line.
+This is useful for breaking up long strings into multiple lines without having to worry about indentation.
+The following example shows how to use this feature:

 ```coffee
 assert "Hello \